What is a Strabismus/Squint?

+Strabismus is a condition that causes an adult or child's eyes to point in different directions.
 When looking at an object, a normal person has both eyes pointed straight at that object.
-If only one eye is looking straight and the other eye is turned away, then that person has a squint.
+If only one eye is looking straight and the other eye is turned away, then that person has strabismus, more commonly known as a squint.

 How does a squint affect my child?

 An eye with a squint may become unable to see clearly.
 This weak eye is called a lazy eye.
 Lazy eye can only be cured if detected and treated early.
 The earlier the treatment, the better the results.

 A person with a squint can only use one eye at a time.
 A person with two good eyes will be able to judge distances and depth more accurately than one with a squint.
 This may affect the choice of your child’s future career and sports.
 A squint may also affect the appearance and self-confidence of your child.
 Hence it is sometimes desirable to operate on the child’s squint at an early age.
 Last, but not least, an eye with a squint may have other conditions which need treatment.

 For all these reasons, any infant or child with a squint should be examined by an eye specialist.